She became a mother after Islamic State captivity. A decade on, Yazidi community shuns her children - KESQ

 The result: Some missing Yazidi women don’t return, staying behind with IS-linked families to avoid being separated from their children, Navrouzov said.

-Hadi Babasheikh noted that his brother had urged the community to welcome back the formerly captured survivors — a position that was considered relatively progressive given stigma surrounding rapes and forced conversions.
+Hadi Babasheikh said his brother had urged the community to welcome back the once-captured survivors — a position that was considered relatively progressive given stigma surrounding rape and forced conversions.

-But he said it’s “impossible” for a mother to stay in Iraq with children from IS-affiliated fathers and urges the international community to resettle those who want to keep their children.
+But he said it’s “impossible” for a mother to stay in the community and in Iraq with children from IS-affiliated fathers and urges the international community to resettle those who want to keep their children.

 Some Yazidi mothers, he added, want nothing to do with children from IS-affiliated fathers.